sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-schedule/monitor-server-resources.md

 --runtime-assets cpu-checks-plugins,sensu-ruby-runtime
 {{< /code >}}

-You should see a confirmation message:
+You should receive a confirmation message:

 {{< code shell >}}
 Created